-In compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974 (20 U.S.C. § 1232g) students have a right to review their educational record within 45 calendar days of making a request to the school's records coordinator.
-The Records Coordinator will then forward the request to the Program Administrator who will facilitate a meeting the educational record review.
+In compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974 (20 U.S.C. § 1232g) students have a right to review their educational record within 45 calendar days of making a request to the school's Coordinator of Academic Support.
+The Coordinator of Academic Support will then forward the request to the Program Administrator who will facilitate a meeting the educational record review.

-Students also have a right to request that the school correct records they believe to be inaccurate or misleading by submitting a written request for amendment to either MTSA's President, Dean, or Program Administrator within 7 calendar days of discovery.
+Students also have a right to request that the school correct records they believe to be inaccurate or misleading by submitting a written request for amendment to either MTSA's President, Vice President of Academics, or Program Administrator within 7 calendar days of discovery.